*Originally published on Robyn Short’s personal LinkedIn*

 Meet Anne Hilb.
-Anne is the founder of Graymake, LLC — a process consulting group with expertise in the fields of organizational development, as well as restorative, conflict, and identity work.
+Anne is the founder of Graymake Consulting — a process consulting group with expertise in the fields of organizational development, as well as restorative, conflict, and identity work.
 Graymake supports individuals and groups in navigating the dynamic exploration of topics typically left undiscussed.
 As an organization development consultant, trainer and facilitator, Anne is deeply passionate about inclusion, opening space for difficult conversations, and learning more about groups and individuals.
 Anne believes that to know one’s self is to be most effective; that people support what they help create; and that there is nothing so practical as a good theory.
 She brings these beliefs to her consulting work where her goal is to always balance relationship-building and problem-solving in order to reach a concrete plan and achieve forward movement.

 I know firsthand just how talented Anne is in bringing individuals into the “gray space” where ideas can be explored with vulnerability and wholeheartedness.
 Through her expertise in process work, she supports her clients in considering how they might determine ways to bring forth better outcomes.

 Robyn: What is the mission and vision of your organization?

 Anne: The mission of Graymake is to create spaces where necessary conversations promote progress.
 Our vision is to be partners in the development of deeply connected people and communities.

 At Graymake, we reject the notion that the world is black and white.
 Utilizing processes founded in organization development and restorative justice, we bring people out of their silos to explore a palette of colors, experience their own individuality and inter-connectedness, so that we may stand together in gray space.

 R: What motivated you to embark upon this work?